 The most stable weather is in August and September.
 If it’s warm, you can also go to Dachstein in October.
 The nature will be beautifully coloured and you will enjoy the distant views.

-This was our guide to the Dachstein Mountains in the Austrian Alps and tips for hikes and things to see in the area.
+This was our travel guide and the things to do in Dachstein mountain range in the Austrian Alps.
 Do you have a question?
 We’ll be happy to answer it in the comments below.
 Have a safe journey!

 More information about the Alps

-AUSTRIAN ALPS: Check out the best places to go in the Austrian Alps, including tips for hikes and walking routes in the area.
-Tips for the most beautiful places in the Austrian Alps in a separate article.
+AUSTRIAN ALPS: Check out the things to do in the Austrian Alps, including tips for hikes and walking routes in the area.
+Tips on the most beautiful places in the Austrian Alps in a separate article.

 Or head straight to Tyrol or the High Tauern National Park.
 Other popular destinations in the Austrian Alps are the Wolfgangsee or Lake Achensee.